Fact-checked by the onlinepaydaynews.com editorial team

 The Debt Trap Structure

 Predatory lenders often design loans to be impossible to repay in a single term.
 According to CFPB research, 4 in 5 payday loans are rolled over or renewed within 14 days, generating additional fees each time.
-This rollover cycle is not accidental — it is the revenue model.
-For a deeper look at how this works legally, see our guide on payday loans vs personal loans and which actually saves money.
+This rollover cycle is not an unfortunate side effect.
+It is the revenue model.

 Key Takeaway: If the APR is not stated upfront or exceeds 36%, treat it as a red flag.
 The NMLS Consumer Access portal lets you verify any lender’s license for free.
 An unlicensed lender has no legal obligation to follow state usury limits.